hsukenooi/iterative-website/_posts/2021-03-16-invest-in-slope.markdown

 image: /assets/blog/2021-03-16-invest-in-slope-cover.jpg
 ---

-A benefit of studying mathematics is, you learn how to describe things and their relationships with each other.
-For example, if you want to describe a line, you can with the equation y = mx + b, where b is the y-intercept and m is the slope given any point x.
+A benefit of studying mathematics is, you learn how to describe things and their relationship relative to each other.
+For example, if you want to describe a line, you can with the equation y = mx + b, where b is the y-intercept and m is the slope.

 I know what you’re thinking, that’s cool but other than passing an elementary school math test, how does knowing something like that help you?
 It turns out that by knowing how to describe a line, that knowledge carries over to things that resemble a line.
 Like startups.

-An obvious but overlooked difference between founders and investors is, founders are concerned with how to make their startup successful, and investors are concerned with how to tell if someone else’s startup will be successful.
-I find that thinking of each startup as a line, is a helpful mental model for assessing whether they will be successful.
-The first time we meet with a startup is x = 0 and therefore their traction at that time is their y-intercept.
+An obvious but overlooked difference between founders and investors is, founders are concerned with how to make their startup successful, investors are concerned with how to tell if someone else’s startup will be successful.
+Having spent most of my time as the former but now the latter, I find that thinking of each startup as a line, is a helpful mental model for assessing whether they will be successful.
+The first time we meet with a startup is x = 0, think of x as representing time, and their traction at that time is the y-intercept.
 The interesting question is what’s their slope?
 Not an easy question to answer.
-The entire venture capital industry is dedicated to answering this single question.
+The entire venture capital industry is dedicated to answering this one question.

 Before attempting to answer it, let's talk about why it's the most important question.